 We can deal with this complication in two ways.
-First, and most convincingly, one can analyze the consumption reaction to preannounced income decreases rather than increases.
+First, and most convincingly, one can analyze the consumption reaction to a preannounced income decrease rather than an increase.
 The presence of a liquidity constraint does not affect the optimal consumption change triggered by the announcement of a future income decrease: decreasing consumption is always a possibility.
 Unfortunately, the vast majority of the "natural" situations that researchers can analyze involve income increases rather than decreases.
 Here, the limitation of natural experiments, which cannot be designed to prevent certain limitations a priori, becomes clear in contrast to self-designed field or laboratory experiments.
 One paper that does analyze a decrease in income is the study by Souleles (2000).
 The paper analyzes the change in consumption upon an increase in college expenditure due to a child in the household starting college.
-Because the college entrance can be foreseen for some time, and college costs are also usually determined in the spring before the start of college, one can think of the increase in college expenditure as a perfectly anticipated increase in committed consumption and therefore as a decrease in net disposable income.12 Souleles (2000) finds that expenditure on strictly nondurable goods and food does not fall significantly upon the anticipated decrease in net disposable income, or if anything, it falls by a very small amount, depending on the specification.
-This study thus suggests that households might not increase their consumption at announcement of an income increase but at receipt, because they face liquidity constraints.
+Because the college entrance can be foreseen for some time, and college costs are also usually determined in the spring before the start of college, one can think of the increase in college expenditure as a perfectly anticipated increase in committed consumption and therefore as a decrease in net disposable income.
+Souleles (2000) finds that expenditure on strictly nondurable goods and food does not fall significantly upon the anticipated decrease in net disposable income, or if anything, it falls by a very small amount, depending on the specification.
+This study thus finds behavior in line with the Permanent Income Hypothesis if households face an anticipated income decrease.